base2Services/shelvery-aws-backups/README.md

     Options:
-      -b BUCKET                     # s3 bucket to deploy the sam package to [-v VERSION]                  # set the shelvery version to deploy, defaults to 0.9.4 [-r REGION]                   # AWS region to deploy shelvery, if not set it will get from the aws config or environment
+      -b BUCKET                     # s3 bucket to deploy the sam package to [-v VERSION]                  # set the shelvery version to deploy, defaults to x.x.x [-r REGION]                   # AWS region to deploy shelvery, if not set it will get from the aws config or environment
       [-p true] BOOLEAN             # Build and package shelvery from the current branch.
 Use with '-l true' to deploy the package.
       [-l true] BOOLEAN             # install shelvery from a local dist build in the ./dist/shelvery-${SHELVERY_VERSION}.tar.gz